ManfredRichthofen/A3D-Wiki/Helpful-Guides/OctoPrint.md

 6. Run the command `sudo docker-compose up` this will pull the images start Octofarm and create a mongo database

 7. You should then be able to navigate to http://serverip:4000 then follow the steps to create a new user
-> Make sure you enable Cross Origin Resource Sharing (CORS) under the API setting in octoprint {.is-warning}
+> Make sure you enable Cross Origin Resource Sharing (CORS) under the API settings in octoprint {.is-warning}

 ![2.jpg](/octoprint/2.jpg)